-It may not be appropriate or useful in resolving the complaint to share the full investigation report with the parties to the bullying, harassment or sexual harassment complaint.
+It may not be appropriate or useful in resolving the complaint to share the full investigation report with the parties to the bullying and harassment complaint.
 In such circumstances, a summary document or anonymised / redacted text may be made available as the Complaint Officer considers appropriate.

-Should the matter subsequently be considered under the school's formal disciplinary procedure the investigation report may be shared as evidence for this process.
+Should the matter subsequently be considered under the School's formal disciplinary procedure the investigation report may be shared as evidence for this process.

-20. Communicating the Outcome
+17. Communicating the Outcome